Our Parents

 Our free tool provides options, advice, and next steps based on your unique situation.

-4. Give parents and senior loved ones their space.
+4. Give your loved one their space

-“Giving the parent or senior loved one their space if they begin to show signs of aggression or frustration can also help prevent fits of rage or violence.
-Taking a minute to regroup and return to the situation gives you space to decompress the nerves before re-addressing the issue,” says GinaMarie Guarino, a mental health counselor.
+This is important for both you and your loved one with dementia, as it may be necessary for your own safety.
+Giving your loved one their space if they begin to show signs of aggression or frustration can help prevent fits of rage or violence.
+Taking a minute to regroup and return to the situation also gives you space to decompress your nerves before addressing the issue again.

 Talk with a Senior Care Advisor